AmeliaTYR/ip/index.md

 **Format: `help [COMMAND]`**

 * `COMMAND` is a command the user may specifically search for.
 If no command matching the search command is found an error message will be displayed.
-* The command can have no arguments, and will print the full list of commands
+* The command can have no arguments, and will print the simplified list of commands.
+* Typing `full` as the argument prints the full list of commands.

 **Example of usage:**